miservers/miservers/documentation/javascript-ReactJS.md

 ### Props
-Props are arguments passed to composants:
+Props are variables passed to component by its parent component.
+ * Props should never be changed in a child component.
+ * Props are equivalent to parameters of a pure javascript function.
+ * Props are immutable.
 ~~~
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;